Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Results

-We compute the full covariance matrix for each power-law spectral shape (see Fig.~\ref{fig:fisher_matrix}).
-We use them to obtain clean maps by norm regularized deconvolution with $\kappa_N=[45.37,32.6,15]$ for $\alpha=[0,2/3,3]$ respectively (second row of Fig.~\ref{fig:bbr_maps}).
-The clean maps obtained after deconvolution are more resolved and with increased SNR.
-We estimate the $p\rm{-value}$ using two methods: (i) maximum SNR distribution using noise simulations obtained with full covariance matrix and (ii) likelihood $\mathcal{L}_4$ introduced in Eq.~\ref{eq:p_L4_lkhd}.
-The false-alarm probability obtained from these calculations is shown in Table~\ref{table:BBR_results} is consistent with the absence of a signal.
-Since these results are consistent with the expected Gaussian noise, we set an upper limit on GW power flux $\mathcal{F}(\mathbf{\hat{\Omega}})$ with power spectrum $H(f)$ calculated with 25Hz reference frequency integrated over the 20-500Hz frequency band.
-The third to fifth rows of Fig.~\ref{fig:bbr_maps} show the $95\%$ upper limit maps with three likelihoods for comparison purposes (i) the conventional method, (ii) with the clean map and its variances, and (iii) the clean map and its (approximated) NC matrix.
+We estimate the $p$-value using two methods: (i) maximum SNR distribution using noise simulations obtained with full covariance matrix, and (ii) likelihood $\mathcal{L}_4$ introduced in Eq.~(\ref{eq:p_L4_lkhd}).
+The false-alarm probability obtained from these calculations (shown in Table~\ref{table:BBR_results}) is consistent with the absence of a signal.
+Since these results are consistent with the expected Gaussian noise, we set an upper limit on GW power flux $\mathcal{F}(\mathbf{\hat{\Omega}})$ with power spectrum $H(f)$ calculated with a 25 Hz reference frequency integrated over the 20-500 Hz frequency band.
+The third to fifth rows of Fig.~\ref{fig:bbr_maps} show the $95\%$ upper limit maps with three likelihoods for comparison purposes: (i) the conventional method, (ii) with the clean map and its variances, and (iii) the clean map and its (approximated) NCVM.
 The upper limit values corresponding to each spectral shape are also summarized in Table~\ref{table:BBR_results}.
 While in certain cases the maps may look quite different, the upper limits are consistent within statistical errors.

 We also analyze the same O1-O2 folded data by considering the spherical harmonic (SpH) decomposition of the GW power on the sky.
-It was shown recently in~\citet{pystoch_SpH} that one can transform the pixel basis results to the SpH basis accurately using {\tt PyStoch}~\cite{pystoch_SpH}.
-However, to further validate the folded data sets, we compare the SNR skymaps obtained using the folded data with the published results~\cite{O2paper}.
-The results (See~\cite{Eric,pystoch_SpH,O2paper} for details regarding the formalism) are shown in the sixth row of Fig.~\ref{fig:bbr_maps}.
-As is evident from this figure, the results are matching with a fractional RMS difference less than $3\%$.
+It was shown recently in~\citet{pystoch_SpH} that one can accurately transform the pixel-basis results to the SpH basis accurately using {\tt PyStoch}~\cite{pystoch_SpH}.
+However, to further validate the folded data sets, we compare the SNR sky maps obtained using the folded data with the published results~\cite{O2paper}.
+The results (see Refs.~\cite{Eric,pystoch_SpH,O2paper} for details regarding the formalism) are shown in the sixth row of Fig.~\ref{fig:bbr_maps}.
+As is evident from this figure, the results are matching with the LVC O1-O2~\cite{O2paper} results having a fractional rms difference less than $3\%$.